Advi23/Artistry/docs/GUI Setup.md

 2. Copy and paste your desired files into this 'resources' folder.
 3. Right-click on your label, select properties, and go to the **icon** property.
 4. Click the 3 dots and choose the 'Image Within Project' option.
-5. You should be set to the '<default>' package, and from there select your desired image file from the dropdown
+5. You should be set to the 'default' package, and from there select your desired image file from the dropdown

 [This YouTube tutorial](https://www.youtube.com/watch?v=fwiBilSLnS0) provided the most guidance.
 Unfortunately, Netbeans doesn't allow image resizing in the editor itself, so the image inside the 'resources' folder needs to be your desired dimensions.
 This was a sort of guess-and-check process for me, especially since I have no sense of perspective, and [this image resizer](https://www.simpleimageresizer.com) ended up working the best.